phenrickson/tidyCCode/README.md

 There are four functions in this repository.
 All must be downloaded and sourced in order for the main function, tidyCYear, to run correctly.

 # main function (requires background functions to be sourced)
-tidyCYear is the penultimate function and uses a country's ccode and year to produce a character 'XXX_YYYY' vector
+tidyCYear is the main function and uses a country's ccode and year to produce a cleaned character 'XXX_YYYY' vector

  # background functions
 cleanCCode converts an existing country code to a consistent vector format 'XXX' (eg, 2 -> 002, 20 -> 020)